All Episodes

 Well, I'm a lucky beneficiary.

-Um they is they have a board prizes every year for uh contributions to uh thinking over the course of a career and uh to people basically of a conservative leaning and I was lucky enough to be named one of the prize winners this year.
+They have award prizes every year for contributions to thinking over the course of a career to people basically of a conservative leaning.

 Does Blanche Lincoln's career end tonight?

-Well, Blanche Lincoln, who got started in her congressional career as a receptionist for a congressman, then she ran against him and defeated him, uh Bill Alexander, who was one of the leaders of the House Democrats for a while.
+Well, Blanche Lincoln, who got started in her congressional career as a receptionist for a congressman, then she ran against him and defeated him, Bill Alexander, who was one of the leaders of the House Democrats for a while.

-Uh she's in severe danger of losing tonight.
+She's in severe danger of losing tonight.

 This is a challenge from the left.

-Remember, this was the bill that they were going to try and ram through the Democratic Congress, which uh would effectively abolish the secret ballot in unionization elections.
+Remember, this was the bill that they were going to try and ram through the Democratic Congress, which would effectively abolish the secret ballot in unionization elections.

-And the unions wanted this because they wanted a lot more dues money coming into their coffers and they thought they could get it through the card check bill.
+And the unions wanted this because they wanted a lot more dues money coming into their coffers, and they thought they could get it through the card check bill.

-All the Democratic senators uh supported it in the Congress when George W. Bush was president, including Blanche Lincoln.
+All the Democratic senators supported it in the Congress when George W. Bush was president, including Blanche Lincoln.

-Uh so this is the unions trying to take revenge on her uh and um sp uh uh terrorize other Democratic uh senators who uh and Congressmen who might not go along with the unions, and so they're threatening to end her career.
+So this is the unions trying to take revenge on her and terrorize other Democratic senators and congressmen who might not go along with the unions.

 Can the actual Republican, Congressman John Bozeman, beat either one of these people?

-Uh it's a state where Hillary Clinton carried the Democratic primary overwhelmingly.
+It's a state where Hillary Clinton carried the Democratic primary overwhelmingly.

 That's an area where Obama did very poorly in both the primary and the general election.